rasheedsulayman/SlidingUpMenu/README.md

 ---

 `SlidingUpMenu` uses [Dialog](https://developer.android.com/reference/android/app/Dialog.html) under the hood, so most standard `Dialog` operations should also be available.
  You can also check out [MaterialDialogs](https://github.com/afollestad/material-dialogs) for more customizable set of Dialogs.
+The icons used in the screenshots are from [here](https://forum.xda-developers.com/showthread.php?t=2798349)

 ##  License